Frequently Asked Questions

 Your tax filing requirements will depend on the type of entity you choose to make the investment and the number of investors.
 For example – an individual or single-member LLC with direct ownership will file a 1040 NR, which is due by June 15th each year.
 A foreign corporation would file Form 1120-F. A multiple-member LLC, either foreign or domestic, would file Form 1065 and each foreign partner would receive a K-1 and need to file Form 1040-NR individually; domestic partners would include this on their Form 1040.
 Domestic corporations would file Form 1120 within three-and-a-half months of their fiscal year end.[back to top]

 What is the best way to own an investment property in the USA?

 As you may know, the US has more than 90% of the world’s lawyers, which makes the US one of the most litigious counties in the world.
 As such, you should seriously consider owning your properties in a corporate entity such as a Limited Liability Company (LLC).
 This will help reduce your personal liability should anything happen on your property.
 Additionally, if you own multiple properties, you may want to group them in different LLCs, so if something happens with one property, it will not impact the others.
 There are many options for ownership, and we strongly recommend speaking to an expert before making a decision.[back to top]

-How do I give up my US citizenship?
+How do I approach US expat tax planning?